danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 By "supporting argument labels feature" we will denote the presence of the following changes to the Kotlin compiler:

-1. The ability and syntax to have two identifiers for an argument in the function, method and constructor declaration.
+1. The ability and syntax to have two identifiers for an argument in functions, methods and constructors declarations.
 One of these identifiers will serve as an **argument label**, an external name, and the other will serve as a **parameter name**, an internal name.
 If only one identifier is specified, it should serve as both.
 2. The parameter name should be added to the scope of the function body, with the corresponding behaviour being similar to the existing argument names.
 This parameter name should not be visible from the outside of the function body.
 3. The argument label should be used during the mapping of function call arguments to the parameters.
 The labels should not be visible inside the function body.
 It is still has to be possible to use different order of named arguments from the one they were specified in the declaration.